 Validation and exposure transactions have to be initiated in program order to guarantee that TSO memory consistency is maintained.
-To see why, recall that the only load-load reordering that leads to an observable violation of TSO is one in which two loads from processor P1, which in program order are ld(y) first and ld(x) second, interact with two stores from other processors, st(x) and st(y), such that they end up being globally ordered as: $ld(x) \rightarrow st(x) \rightarrow st(y) \rightarrow ld(y)$ [47].
+To see why, recall that the only load-load reordering that leads to an observable violation of TSO is one in which two loads from processor P1, which in program order are ld(y)first and ld(x) second, interact with two stores from other processors, st(x) and st(y), such that they end up being globally ordered in a cycle as: $ld(x) \rightarrow st(x) \rightarrow st(y) \rightarrow ld(y)$ [47].
 In other words, ld(x) reads a value that gets overwritten by st(x), st(y) is globally ordered after st(x), and ld(y) reads the value stored by st(y).
-Assume that the USLs for ld(y) and ld(x)have proceeded out of order and resulted in the above global order.
-However, in-order initiation of validations/exposures implies that when ld(x)'s validation is initiated, the USL for ld(y) has already returned the data.
-If the latter returned the value stored by st(y), then the validation of ld(x) must now obtain the value stored by st(x).
-Therefore, ld(x)'s validation will fail, and ld(x) will be squashed.
-This enforces TSO.
+We now prove that such global order is not possible.